Electra51/STORY-home/README.md

-# StoryHome - Online Home Interior Design Website
+# STORY-home - Online Home Interior Design Website

 Welcome to StoryHome, your go-to destination for online home interior design inspiration.
 This project, built with React.js and Tailwind CSS, showcases a clean and clear frontend code, making it easy to explore various services, projects, and blog content related to interior design.